Dovineowuor/simple_shell-2/S_shell/README.md

 though it doesn't look that much standard but there is use of basic commands,and it incoporates basic requirements.

-Through this general requirements we made
+Through this general requirements we made it possible General
-General
 Allowed editors: vi, vim, emacs
 All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89